kitkagames/battleguys/README.md

 7. The Show Must Go On
 The entire world watches your every move.
 Spectators bet on your survival, and sponsors offer game-changing rewards.
 Will you play it safe or go for the riskiest plays to entertain the masses?

-Release Date
+## Release Date
-Battle Guys: Survival Showdown is set to launch in late 2024 on PC, Xbox Series X/S, and PS51.
+Battle Guys: Survival Showdown is set to launch in early 2024 for Android / iOS, late 2024 on PC, Xbox Series X/S, and PS5.

 Prepare for the ultimate battle royale experience.
 Remember, in this arena, there can only be one winner.
 Good luck, Battle Guy!